mikeschinkel/wp-extensible-import/README.md

-# wp-large-blogger-import
+# WordPress Extensible Import
-WordPress Import for Large Blogger Export Files
+WordPress Extensible Import, especially for Large Export Files such as from Blogger.

 #Status
 This is a work in progress.
 It does not fully work yet, but works well enough for me as a developer.